miskinh/WEEEDrop/README.md

 Add a details page for the location;
 Add a "i like it" button that sends an email according to your google account

-Also i have added a css/html template to daltonscott.co.uk.
+Also i have added a css/html template to daltonscott.co.uk/weeedrop.
 We will integrate this once i get there.